joakimthun/Elsa/README.md

   }
 ```

+When passing arguments to functions all built-in types are passed by value and structs and arrays are passed by reference(pointers)

 ######Closures
 ```
   // Functions in Elsa are treated as any other "object" and can be passed around and assigned to variables.